-C.K. also apologized to the cast and crew of several projects he’s been working on, his family, children and friends, his manager and the FX network, among others.
+C.K. also apologized to the cast and crew of several projects he had been working on, his family, children and friends, his manager and FX Networks, among others.

 If you or someone you know is experiencing abuse or is involved in an abusive situation, please visit the Canadian Resource Centre for Victims of Crime for help.
 They are also reachable toll-free at 1-877-232-2610.